-I never imagined a day that I would be watching a world-class team play at their home stadium “Camp Nou” in Barcelona.
+I never imagined a day that I would be getting ready to go watch a world-class team play at their home stadium, “Camp Nou” in Barcelona.
 The flags waving in the sky as people crowd around the entrance eager to get inside.
 Merchandise stalls scatter the streets, trying to pull you in to buy their stock.
 The gates open wide and we stumble into the stadium, queues already fill the fast food stops and the toilets.
 We scatter around the stadium looking for our seat trying to park up before the game gets going.
 I’m craving a hot dog before the game starts.
 I hint to my companion to save my seat and I sprint like there is no tomorrow down to the food area so I don’t miss the opening of the match.

 Screaming, cheering and crying.
 A game between rivals has brought 99,000 football-crazy people ready to watch the matchup of the year.
 Mixed emotions wipe over thousands of football fans as a goal is scored at one end of the clean green pitch.
 The echo of “Alé alé, alé alé, Força Barcelona alé” crossed over the stadium.
 Committed to support the team they always dreamt to play for, fans were put there all into jumping, cheering, dancing, you name it.
 I look around the seats only showing red and blue Barcelona jerseys.
 I’m wanting to jump for joy just knowing that I was sitting in the one and only Camp Nou stadium.
 The feeling was like nothing I had felt before.
 The atmosphere with all these passionate fans shook me inside